wenbinyugroup/ivabs/docs/source/ivabs/install.rst

 **VABS**

-- Follow the VABS instruction to install.
+- Request VABS from `AnalySwift <http://analyswift.com/software-trial/>`_ and follow the VABS instruction to install.
 - The VABS installation folder ``VABS_ROOT`` should be in the environment variable (``PATH`` for Windows and ``LD_LIBRARY_PATH`` for Linux) so that iVABS can invoke VABS executable.
 - Request license from `AnalySwift <http://analyswift.com/software-trial/>`_.
   License should also be placed inside ``VABS_ROOT``.